 Housing Loan under the PAG-IBIG Program

-The organization must have at least two years’ worth of savings.
-However, you can also make a one-time payment.
+Not all PAG-IBIG members are eligible to apply for a housing loan.
+The member must have at least two years’ worth of savings.
+However, they can also make a one-time payment.
+The member’s age cannot exceed 65 when applying for a home loan.

-When applying for a home loan, the member’s age cannot exceed 65.
-Additionally, you must be under the age of 70 on the maturity date.
+Additionally, they must be under the age of 70 on the maturity date.
+The other home loan requirements are as follow:

-- You should have the legal capacity to purchase and own property.
+• They should have the legal capacity to purchase and own a property.

-- Additionally, the member must pass PAG-background IBIG’s or credential checks.
+• The member must pass PAG-IBIG’s background or credential checks.

-- Finally, you do not have any prior cancelled or foreclosed loans.
+• They should not have any prior canceled or foreclosed loans.

 You may borrow up to six million pesos to purchase real estate.
 However, it is still contingent upon the developer’s actual or estimated payments and your ability to pay.